top of page

 1. The Data Map: Department of Education & BLS

-The first is a data source from the Department of Labor and the Bureau of Labor Statistics.
+The first is a data source from the Department of Labor and the Bureau of Labor Statistics (or the "BLS").
 It shows their forecast for the fastest-growing job categories in the United States.
+It is terrific, and they have been providing this data for decades.

 For a time traveler, this is an amazing resource.
 It’s going to show you where the future demand is.
-So when you think about a college and you think about a major, think about this list of jobs and pick one.
+So when you think about a college and you think about a major, think about this list of jobs from the BLS list and pick one.
 It doesn’t mean you are forever locked into one industry or job, but it is an amazing start.
 It provides confidence in a great time travel outcome!
+In our seminars, we do a team project with the high schoolers to help them get comfortable with the data and to choose a high-demand and interesting path.

 2. The Decision Tool: Personal Finance Reimagined